-Charleston Truck Accident Attorney
+Charleston Truck Accident Lawyer

 In collisions with large commercial trucks, occupants of passenger vehicles almost always suffer serious injuries.
 If you or a loved one have been injured in a Charleston truck accident, you need an attorney working for you as soon as possible.
 Trucking companies and their insurers have deep pockets and will begin an investigation into the accident almost immediately, building a case against you.

-At Mickelsen Dalton, our Charleston truck accident attorneys can help preserve evidence, protect your rights and best interests, and fight to recover the compensation you need to move forward.
+At Mickelsen Dalton, our Charleston truck accident lawyers can help preserve evidence, protect your rights and best interests, and fight to recover the compensation you need to move forward.
 We offer a free and confidential case evaluation, call today to speak with our personal injury lawyers in Charleston.

 Truck Accident Case Results